 THERE ARE THREE PARTS IN THIS SECTION.
-AFTER PART 3, COPY YOUR ANSWERS ONTO THE OPTICAL FORM.
+AFTER PART 3, COPY YOUR ANSWERS TO THE OPTICAL FORM.

 PART 1: You are going to listen to five people talking about their friends.

-For questions 1 to 5, decide which statement (A to F) matches each speaker (1 to 5).
-There is ONE extra statement.
-Mark your answers on the optical form. $(5 \times 1 = 5 \text{ pts})$
+For questions 1 to 5, decide which speaker (1 to 5) matches each sentence (A-F).
+There is ONE extra sentence.
+Mark your answers on the optical form.
+(5 x 1 = 5 pts)